-- (1) In addition to its other functions the Unit shall, for the purposes of this Act, have the following functions- - (a) to combat money laundering, the financing of terrorist activities, and the use of the financial system to commit or facilitate the commission of serious offences; and - (b) to provide assistance and information to foreign counterpart agencies, and to any international organisation, for the purposes of combating money-laundering, the financing of terrorist activities and the commission of serious offences, whether in Zimbabwe or elsewhere. - (2) The Unit, acting with the cooperation of the competent supervisory authorities, bears the primary and general responsibility for ensuring compliance with this Act. - (3) Competent supervisory authorities shall, under the guidance of the Unit, supervise compliance with the applicable requirements of this Act by the financial institutions and designated non-financial businesses or professions for which they are responsible. - (4) A directive shall define the scope and extent of the cooperation required by the Unit from competent supervisory authorities for ensuring compliance with this Act, and such directive shall prevail over any inconsistent provision of a law constituting, establishing or designating the competent authority in question. - (5) This section shall not be interpreted as requiring the Unit in every case to communicate or otherwise deal with financial institutions and designated non-financial businesses or professions only through the appropriate competent supervisory authority. - (6) The Unit and its inspectors may exercise any of their powers under this Act for the purpose of providing assistance or information to foreign counterpart agencies in terms of subsection (1)(b).
+- (2) The Unit, acting with the cooperation of the competent supervisory authorities, bears the primary and general responsibility for ensuring compliance with this Act. - (3) Competent supervisory authorities shall, under the guidance of the Unit, supervise compliance with the applicable requirements of this Act by the financial institutions and designated non-financial businesses or professions for which they are responsible. - (3a) The Unit and competent supervisory authorities shall come up with and implement supervision and monitoring programmes taking into account the money laundering and terrorist financing risks among and within financial institutions and designated non-financial businesses and professions and in so doing, shall direct greater focus and resources to institutions and areas of higher risk. - [subsection (3a) inserted by section 3(b) of Act 12 of 2018] - (4) A directive shall define the scope and extent of the cooperation required by the Unit from competent supervisory authorities for ensuring compliance with this Act, and such directive shall prevail over any inconsistent provision of a law constituting, establishing or designating the competent authority in question. - (5) This section shall not be interpreted as requiring the Unit in every case to communicate or otherwise deal with financial institutions and designated non-financial businesses or professions only through the appropriate competent supervisory authority. - (6) [subsection (6) repealed by section 3(a) of Act 12 of 2018]